QuantumFusion-network/spec/docs/ADR/0017-scaffolding-core-runtime.md

 **Testing Approach:**
 Performance benchmarking against Node.js baseline with identical workloads, concurrent user load testing with realistic usage patterns, database stress testing with high-frequency read/write operations, file I/O performance testing with large template sets

+## Advice

+- Cleanup generation after for example 5 minutes (Andreea Eftene, 2025-08-06)
+- What about retrying the scaffolder job?
+So suppose we have a failure.
+So user could manually resume.
+But should we also perform retry of failed job automatically?
+(Sviatoslav Alekseev, 2025-08-06)

 ## References

 - [Bun Runtime Documentation and Performance Benchmarks](https://bun.sh/)